Healthcare Modernisation in Northern Cyprus: A System in Transformation

 The Bigger Picture: Where Northern Cyprus Is Heading

-Healthcare modernisation in Northern Cyprus is best understood as a multi-layered transformation:
+Healthcare modernisation in Northern Cyprus is best understood as a multi-layered transformation.
+Key components include:

 Although not every initiative is yet complete, the direction is clear: a shift toward a modern, technology-enabled healthcare system capable of serving both residents and international patients.